 Perineural Invasion is a Registry Data Collection Variable in AJCC.
-It was previously collected as Colon and Rectum CS SSF# 8 and Lacrimal Gland CS SSF# 4.
+It was previously collected as Colon and Rectum CS SSF #8 and Lacrimal Gland CS SSF #4.

 Perineural invasion is infiltration of nerves in the area of the lesion by tumor cells or spread of tumor along the nerve pathway.
 The presence of perineural invasion has been shown in several studies to be an indicator of poor patient prognosis.
-Where positive findings like perineural invasion are expected to be included in pathology reports, negative results can be assumed if they are not specifically addressed.
+If perineural invasion is not mentioned in the pathology report, do not assume that there is no perineural invasion.